-There are seafood restaurants in Penang that have been around for generations!
+Penang seafood is a thriving scene in Penang.
+In fact, a great deal of the seafood restaurants in Penang have been around for generations!

-But despite being next to the sea on all sides, seafood in Penang isn’t always affordable.
-Visitors from other states and the rest of the world driving up the prices (unintentionally, of course).
+And despite being next to the sea on all sides, seafood in Penang isn’t always affordable.
+With visitors from other states and the rest of the world driving up the prices (unintentionally, of course).

-Keep an eye out for these restaurants that in our list here.
+Keep an eye out for these restaurants that in our list of where to find the best seafood in Penang!
 A handful of these offer very competitive prices!

 Table Of Contents: